dnagpal1/Candidate-Matching/README.md

 # Product Requirements Document (PRD)

 ## 📌 Overview
-The AI-driven Hiring Platform automates and optimizes candidate and job matching by leveraging AI agents, semantic extraction, and browser automation tools.
+The AI-driven Hiring Platform automates and optimizes candidate and job matching by leveraging LangGraph-powered AI agents, semantic extraction, and browser automation tools.
 The platform streamlines hiring by eliminating manual search tasks, significantly enhancing efficiency and accuracy for recruiters and job seekers.

 ## 🎯 Product Vision
-To create an intelligent, automated matchmaking system that:
+To create an intelligent, autonomous hiring workflow that:
-- Automates data extraction from LinkedIn.
+- Automates candidate and job discovery.
-- Utilizes semantic understanding and machine learning for matching.
+- Utilizes semantic understanding and agent memory.
-- Reduces recruitment time and increases match quality.
+- Matches candidates with roles using explainable, real-time LLM decisioning.
+- Continuously improves with feedback and observability.

 ## 🔑 Core Features
 - Automated candidate and job discovery.